jizzel/weub_frontend/README.md

 ## Support

-For issues and questions, please refer to the backend API documentation at \`/docs/docs.yaml\`.
+For issues and questions, please create an issue in the issue tab.